 Preparation for careers in the field requires a comprehension of physical, chemical, biological, and engineering principles.
 The chemical engineering curriculum provides broad fundamental training and prepares graduates for the chemical and process industries or for advanced study.
-The program aims at developing graduates who can plan, design, and operate new processes and may have potential for managerial responsibility in highly technical industrial enterprises.
+The program aims at developing graduates who can plan, design, and operate new processes, who can contribute to the development of new chemical products, and who have potential for managerial responsibility in highly technical industrial enterprises.